 ROLL CALL: Members present: 9 (Quorum = 7)

-Dan Keeley, JoAnn Keeley, Don Sether, Vicki Pounds, Betty Chipps, Kathie Femrite, Doug Femrite, Sandy Shew and Roberta Elders,
+Dan Keeley, JoAnn Keeley, Don Sether, Roberta Elders, Vicki Pounds, Betty Chipps, Sandy Shew, Kathie Femrite, and Doug Femrite

-HALL (Dan Keeley) – Five party rentals on the books (down 1) plus Chaps, Zumba, Rental Housing Maintenance, Gamers and Scouts have long term contracts.
+HALL (Dan Keeley) – Two party rentals on the books, several cancellations.
+Chaps, Zumba, Gamers and Scouts still have long term contracts.

 Some grading and additional gravel needed on parking areas.